Why It Works

 Place egg, lemon juice, and mustard in the bottom of cup or jar that just fits the head of your immersion blender.
 The egg/lemon juice mixture must reach the blades for this to work (see note).
 If the mixture does not reach the blades, double the recipe before attempting.

 Add garlic, if using.
 Pour oil on top and allow to settle for 15 seconds.
 Place head of immersion blender at bottom of cup and turn it on high speed.
 Do not pulse or move the head.
 As mayonnaise forms, slowly tilt and lift the head of the immersion blender until all oil is emulsified.
 Season mayonnaise to taste with salt.
-Store in a sealed container in the refrigerator for up to two weeks.
+Refrigerate in an airtight container for up to 2 weeks.

 It is imperative that the jar you use be just slightly larger than the head of the immersion blender, and the egg/lemon mixture must be in contact with the blades of the blender before you switch it on for this to work.
 The head of the blender must be firmly planted against the bottom of the jar until the mayonnaise starts to come together.
 If you can't find a jar the right size, double the recipe in order to increase the starting volume of the egg/lemon mixture.